Central Citrus Research Institute, Nagpur: Mandate

 The institute was created amidst the so-called 'citrus decline' in India resulting in reduction in the cropped area under citrus.
 The 2030 Visio document for the institute notes that of the erstwhile undergoing research activities at various universities none was able to contribute to this important region as also that the research was not linked by any framework.

 The newly created institute has now been the nodal body of citrus research in India.
 The National Mission on Citrus and concurrent research activities has allowed a concurrent doubling in yield in Maharashtra.

 The initial mandate of the 'station' was limited:

 The mandate at the time of establishment of the Centre was to undertake research on mandarin and acid lime to increase the productivity through developing better varieties, standardizing appropriate agrotechniques, integrated pest and disease management and developing technologies for improved storage, packing processing and waste utilization.

-Controversy

-The centre has been accused by farmers to not having tested methods in a real farm.
-Its recommendation of chemicals (pesticides and fertilizers) has been criticized for its continued recommendations of the use of pesticides against the latent and now widespread Phytophthora fungus, which in the past threatened in tandem with such factors as low rainfall or drought, selection of non-robust mother plant for rootstock and a prolonged use of chemicals, a near complete wipeout of the Nagpur orange.
-The NRCC has insisted that experimental studies of organic vs chemical cultivation has produced no significant differences in its own run farms.
-The farmers differ by their experiences by media accounts, reporting robustness against the fungus and high yields after a switch to organic methods.

-Ensuing the 1995-2005 drought In the NRCC warned the government in 2005 about the problem of nurseries stocking up on impure and undesirable rootstock varieties like galgal or (Kumaon lemon), the government did not do anything about it.